ashwani89n/final_project/README.md

 * [x] Users can upvote any post for any number of times, but not downvote
 * [x] A previously created post can be edited from its post page
 * [x] A previously created post can be deleted from its post page
+* [x] Users can only edit and delete posts or delete comments by entering the secret key, which is set by the user during post creation
 ## Video Walkthrough

 Here's a walkthrough of implemented features: